 Although Chase releases rates solely for its 15- and 30-year fixed rate mortgages and 5/1 and 7/1 adjustable-rate mortgages (ARMs), it includes much more than that.
-In fact, the bank also lends jumbo, FHA, VA, Home Affordable Refinance Program (HARP) and DreaMaker® mortgages.
+In fact, the bank also lends jumbo, FHA, VA and DreaMaker® mortgages.
 For reference, all ARMs with Chase follow the LIBOR index following the initial payment period.

 DreaMaker® and FHA loans are similar in nature, as they each allow for loans to be had with down payments of around 3% or slightly more.
 This could prove invaluable for certain clients who are hard-pressed for short-term cash but have the ability to pay month-to-month.

-HARP and VA mortgages are specialized loans for those with homes declining in value and past and present military members, respectively.
-HARPs are exclusively for refinancing, while VA loans can be used either to refinance or purchase a brand new home.
-VA loans come in 10-, 15-, 20-, 25- and 30-year terms, while the length of HARP loans vary.
+VA mortgages are specialized loans for those with homes declining in value and past and present military members, respectively.
+VA loans can be used either to refinance or purchase a brand new home.
+VA loans come in 10-, 15-, 20-, 25- and 30-year terms.

 What Your Monthly Mortgage Payments Could Be With Chase

 Your credit score, how much your new home is worth, the size of your down payment and Chase’s interest rates all come together to form what your possible monthly mortgage payments could end up being.
-Chase expects your down payment to be about 20% of the total value of your own, a common preference for a lender to have.
-For the sake of the following examples, a loan size of $175,000 is assumed.
+Chase expects your down payment to be about 20% of the total value of your home, a common preference for a lender to have.
+For the sake of the following examples, a home value of $250,000 is assumed.